Shiitake dermatitis L30.9

 This section has been translated automatically.

-Lentinan, a (thermolabile! water-soluble) polysaccharide from Lentinus edodes, which is also used in Japan for tumour therapy, is assumed to be the triggering agent.
-Dermatitides have also been described here.
-This is probably a toxic reaction.
-Apparently, more type IV reactions than type I reactions are detected.
-In mushroom growers with allergic contact dermatitis positive immediate reactions could be triggered in prick tests (Wagner G 2011).
+Lentinan, a (thermolabile! water-soluble) polysaccharide from Lentinus edodes, which is also used for tumor therapy in Japan, is assumed to be the triggering agent.
+Dermatitis has also been described here.
+It is probably a toxic reaction.
+Apparently, more type IV reactions are detected than type I reactions.
+In mushroom growers with allergic contact dermatitis, positive immediate reactions were triggered in prick tests (Wagner G 2011).

 Localization